 The Aveo doesn’t come with much in terms of standard features.
 Inside, the Aveo comes with OnStar and a four-speaker stereo that has an auxiliary input.
 It has four airbags, though you can’t get electronic stability control on any model.
 Look at higher 1LT and 2LT trims for features like air conditioning, satellite radio, cruise control and power windows and door locks.

 Other Cars to Consider

 The 2009 Hyundai Elantra should give you more for your money and was named our 2009 Best Compact Car for the Money.
-For starters, the Elantra has better safety scores and a higher reliability rating than the Aveo.
+The Elantra has better safety scores than the Aveo.
 The Elantra’s engine also has more pep, though its fuel economy ratings are slightly lower.
 Inside, the Elantra has spacious front and rear seats, as well as good trunk space.